 Lesson Overview: Friday Night Out

-Key Grammar Point: The Passive Voice with essere
+Key Grammar Point: Passive Construction with "Essere" + Past Participle

-In Italian, the passive voice is often formed by combining the verb essere (to be) with the past participle of the main verb.
-This allows you to highlight the action or the object receiving the action without emphasizing the doer.
+In Italian, the passive voice is often formed using the verb essere (to be) combined with the past participle of the main verb.
+This structure is common when describing events, actions, or situations where the focus is on what happens rather than who performs the action.
+Example sentences include:

 - Lo spettacolo è organizzato dal teatro vicino a casa.
-(The show is organized by the nearby theater.)
+(The show is organized by the local theater.)

 - I biglietti sono comprati dall'amico per il concerto.
 (The tickets are bought by the friend for the concert.)